wszqkzqk/live-photo-conv/README.md

 * When the selected image encoding is slow, GStreamer exports images faster.
 * When the selected image encoding is fast, FFmpeg exports images faster.

-## License

-This project is licensed under the LGPL-2.1-or-later license.
-For more details, see the `COPYING` file.

-## FAQ

 ### Path Encoding on Windows: Unable to Read/Write Metadata for Paths Containing Non-ASCII Characters